jjaburke91/formsAndFriends/README.md

 ## Comments

 * Don't usually do any styling early on.
 Usually wait till content and functionality is complete.
+* Form error messages should be kept in a library somewhere as opposed to scattered across HTML.

 ## Build